augmented-os/augmented-os/docs/architecture/components/task_execution_service/operations/configuration.md

 ## Overview

-This document describes the configuration options for the Task Execution Service Service.
+This document describes the configuration options for the Task Execution Service.
 It covers environment variables, configuration files, runtime settings, and best practices for configuring the service in different environments.

 ## Configuration Hierarchy